Logo-jrip

 Abstract

-Introduction: This study aimed to identify bacterial species isolated from urine and stones, to determine their sensitivity to antibiotics, and also to perform a chemical analysis of stones, focusing on the most prevalent type.
+Objectives: This study aimed to identify bacterial species isolated from urine and stones, to determine their sensitivity to antibiotics, and also to perform a chemical analysis of stones, focusing on the most prevalent type.

 Patients and Methods: One hundred adult patients with renal stones admitted to the surgical department of Al-Zahrawi surgical hospital in Maysan governorate were enrolled, then urine and surgical stone cultures were gathered.
 Bacterial identification was conducted using 16S rDNA gene sequencing.
 Additionally, a qualitative chemical composition analysis of stones was conducted.